-Urinary hesitation is when a person has trouble starting or maintaining a urine stream.
-While urinary hesitancy is most common in older men due to an enlarged prostate, it can happen to both men and women of any age.
+Urinary hesitancy occurs when a person has problems with urination involving starting or maintaining a stream of urine.
+While it is most common in older males due to an enlarged prostate, it can happen to anyone of any age.

-Anyone who experiences symptoms of urinary hesitancy should speak to a doctor who can rule out any underlying causes.
+Anyone who experiences persistent symptoms of urinary hesitancy should speak with a doctor, who can rule out any underlying causes.

-There is a wide range of possible causes of urinary hesitancy.
-Some affect both men and women, while others only affect one sex.
+There are several possible causes of urinary hesitancy.
+Some can affect anyone, while others only affect one sex.

 Some of the most common causes include:

-- nerve damage from accidents, strokes, diabetes, or brain damage
+- nerve damage from an accident, a stroke, diabetes, or brain damage

 - kidney or bladder stones